MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/enable-auto-release.md

 If there are meetings within 24-48 hours from when the feature was enabled, they aren't released or impacted.

 **I am familiar with [Check In and Room Release for Teams panels](/microsoftteams/devices/check-in-and-room-release); what is the difference between these features?**
 For existing Teams Panel customers, there's no impact on the current Check-in and Room Release feature.
-With Places, you're able to see data on unclaimed meeting rooms such as the number of saved hours and eventually will be able to see the *number of meeting room hours* that were reclaimed and used productively in the Places analytics portal.
+With Places, you're able to see data on unclaimed meeting rooms such as the number of saved hours and eventually will be able to see the number of meeting room hours that were reclaimed and used productively in the Places analytics portal.

 **What triggers Auto Release?**
 When a meeting room is booked for a meeting, the attendees have time to check into the room.
 When no one checks into the room using any of the above options, the room is released and becomes available for others to reserve.

-**When will the room be automatically released?**
+**When will the room be auto released?**
 The admin sets the time attendees must check in before the room is automatically released.
 If no time is set, the default is 10 minutes.

 **Is the meeting organizer required to check in?**